Are you getting all your entitlements?

-Life can be busy, but it’s important to stop and check you are being paid the superannuation that you are legally due on a regular basis, from your very first job, whether it is part-time, permanent or casual.
+Life can be busy, but it’s important to stop and check you are being paid the superannuation that you’re legally due on a regular basis, from your very first job, whether it is part-time, permanent or casual.

-Employers, regardless of how big or small the business is, are required by Federal Government law to pay at least 9.5% of all eligible workers’ ordinary time earnings to their super accounts if they earn more than $450 a month (before tax).
+Employers, regardless of how big or small the business is, are required by Federal Government law to pay at least 9.5% of all eligible workers’ salary or wages (and some other employer payments) to their super accounts if they earn more than $450 a month (before tax).

 This is called the Superannuation Guarantee (SG) and it can be hard to keep track of if you change jobs, or work several part-time jobs or if you are employed on a casual basis.